emqxarchive/emqx-enterprise-docs-en/auth.rst

       UNIQUE KEY `mqtt_username` (`username`)
     ) ENGINE=MyISAM DEFAULT CHARSET=utf8;

 ..
-NOTE:: User can define the user list table and configure it in the 'authquery' statement.
+NOTE:: User can define the user list table and configure it in the ``auth_query`` statement.

 MQTT Access Control List
 ------------------------